amesar/mlflow-examples/python/sklearn/README.md

   --port 5001 --image sm-wine-sklearn
 ```

-You can also launch an ONNX-based model server.
+You can also launch a scoring server with an ONNX model.
 ```
 mlflow sagemaker run-local \
   --model-uri runs:/7e674524514846799310c41f10d6b99d/onnx-model \